Avoiding the Pitfalls of Vanity Metrics

-Not all organisations are the same, but you can think of them all along a continuum.
+Not all organizations are the same, but you can think of them all along a continuum.
 Are you nimble and lean, or slow and risk-averse?
 Perhaps you are discovery led, or are you mostly just there to capitalize on the market you’ve captured?
 Are you experimentation driven or ruled by vanity metrics?

 If you’re an enterprise, particularly if you’re publicly traded, you have a fiduciary duty to increase value for stakeholders.
 If you’re funded, you’ve got similar commitments to your investor groups.
 For a lot of those companies, the ideal state is a steady up-and-to-the-right curve of their value.
 Just as important is predictability, as having that line swing up or down unexpectedly can spook investors and shareholders, and can actually result in CEOs getting fired.

-Avoid Operating in Siloes
+Avoid operating in siloes

 The easiest way to get a predictable growth path is to break it up into smaller chunks.
-This seems to make total sense until you realise that it’s the exact reason that companies get broken up into siloes.
+This seems to make total sense until you realize that it’s the exact reason that companies get broken up into siloes.

 So what’s going on in these siloes?
-Any division in a company is usually thought of as a profit center, or a cost center.
+Any division in a company is usually thought of as a profit center or a cost center.
 Sales and marketing are profit centers: you put money in, and additional profit comes out.
 HR and recruitment is a cost center: you need it in order to run your business, but it costs money and doesn’t provide additional revenue.
-What does that make your innovation teams, like product, UX, development?
+What does that make your innovation teams, like product, UX, and development?
 We’re a cost center, and it’s created a culture where the CTO has been forced to create vanity metrics for the division in order to measure and control costs per output.

 Everyone knows this.
-This way of working leaves no room for discovery, no room for experimentation, and results in stressed out developers and product people and the accrual of excessive technical debt.
+This way of working leaves no room for discovery, no room for experimentation, and results in stressed-out developers and product people and the accrual of excessive technical debt.

 It happens in sales and marketing too!
-If you mis-incentivise your marketing team, they will simply load up whatever sort of leads they find, rather than finding the right sort of leads.
+If you mis-incentivize your marketing team, they will simply load up whatever sort of leads they find, rather than finding the right sort of leads.
 It passes the buck to other divisions who will then have a harder time converting and retaining those customers.

 It helps if you have a north star metric: A guiding, overarching goal for your company.